LNCtips.com: LNC Listserves

 What is a listserve?
 It's an automated email that broadcasts messages to its members.
 Some listserves are also used for networking.
 Joining a listserve can be a good way to get to know some of the listserve members, to help others solve problems and to be helped with your own LNC problems.

 I belong to several listserves but the one that I recommend for new LNCs is LNCExchange.
-It's free, and with over 1,900 members, this listserve is for LNCs of all experience levels.
-It's full of files and links to help you get started and keep you on track in your new profession.
+It charges a small annual fee, and its membership includes LNCs of all experience levels.
 The moderators take an active role in keeping the listserve professional and meaningful to legal nurse consultants.
 When you sign up, you can tell the moderators that you learned about LNCExchange at LNCtips.com.
 Other listserves can be found at Yahoo Groups or by Googling legal nurse listserves.

 Listserves have there own set of social rules.
 Each listserve is different but listserve etiquette includes the following suggestions:

-Use a descriptive subject line when you post.
+* Use a descriptive subject line when you post.
 This helps members decide whether to read the email or not.
-And yes, it's OK to skip posts that don't interest you.
+And yes, it's OK to skip reading posts that don't interest you.

 Many listserves are private, meaning that email messages aren't searchable by Google or other search engines.
 But be aware that your posts can be forwarded or used against you.
 For example, if you request help on a topic and then testify as an expert on that topic, you are opening yourself up to a challenge of your expertise.
 Even though listserves are private, their members can do whatever they want with the information contained in the messages.
 That includes using your own words against you.